lucidrains/gigagan-pytorch/README.md

     - [x] figure out whether to discard CLS token and reshape into image dimensions for convolution, or stick with attention and condition with adaptive layernorm - also turn off vision aided gan in unconditional case
 - [ ] unet upsampler
     - [ ] modify latter stage of unet to also output rgb residuals, and pass the rgb into discriminator. make discriminator agnostic to rgb being passed in
+    - [ ] add adaptive conv
+    - [ ] add optional text conditioning
-    - [ ] do pixel shuffle upsamples for unet
+    - [x] do pixel shuffle upsamples for unet
 - [ ] do a review of the auxiliary losses
 - [ ] get a code review for the multi-scale inputs and outputs, as the paper was a bit vague
 - [ ] add upsampling network architecture